Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/1-getting-started.md

 ## Hardware Requirements

-This tutorial targets the Versal&trade; ACAP VCK190 and VMK 180 evaluation boards.
+This tutorial targets the Versal&trade; ACAP VCK190 and VMK180 evaluation boards.
 The examples in this tutorial were tested using the VCK190 ES1 board.
 To use this guide, you need the following hardware items, which are included with the evaluation board:

-- VCK 190/VMK 180 ES1/Production board
+- VCK190/VMK180 ES1/Production board
 - AC power adapter (12 VDC)
 - USB Type-A to USB Micro cable (for UART communications)
 - USB Micro cable for programming and debugging via USB-Micro JTAG connection